samuelndm/checklist-ninja/README.md

-## Solution to a simple checklist challenge.
+## Solution using Angular 2+ and Node.js, to a simple checklist challenge.

  ### `Technologies`
 - Angular 2+